 Purses That Pickpockets Love to Pick and Steal From

-The draw string purse is one of the easiest styles for pickpockets to steal from.
+Draw String Purse or Bag The drawstring purse is one of the easiest styles for pickpockets to steal from.
 Some thieves call it “the pickpocket’s best friend.”
 Why is this?
 Simple mechanics really, in many cases drawstring purses are backpacks, which make the removing of items from within even simpler.
 These bags work by pulling the strings tighter to close the bag and loosening them to open it.
 Even the most novice thief can remove the wallet from one of these bags.
 All a thief needs to do is grip the drawstring of the purse and pull down gently, which gets them into the bag.
-There is no sound when they open the bag, and very little movement is involved, which is great since it will leave the victim, or mark, which is the name some professional pickpockets call a victim, completely unaware that the thief just stole their wallet.
-The thief could be long gone before the wallet is discovered missing.
+There is no sound when they open the bag, and very little movement is involved which is great since it will leave the victim, or mark, which is the name some professional pickpockets call a victim, completely unaware that a thief just stole their wallet.
+Usually, the thief and your wallet are long gone before you discover the wallet missing.

 Top Scams Pickpockets Use to Steal Purses